Scott Taylor (politician): LGBT rights

 Asked in 2010 about the pending end of Don't Ask Don't Tell, he said, "I encourage everyone to honorably serve in the military regardless of their sexual orientation.
 Heterosexual relationships are not permitted to take place while our men and women serve their country, so I believe this to be a completely political move."

 In March 2017, the first bill Taylor introduced as a congressman was to outlaw discrimination based on sexual orientation or gender identity when renting or selling housing.

 Taylor was a cosponsor of H.R.
 2282, the version of the Equality Act submitted in the House of Representatives during the 115th Congress.

 In September 2017, Taylor said he opposed the ban on transgender persons in the military.
 "If you are able to serve, serve," he said.
 "I don't care if you are gay, straight, transgender or not.
 If you are ready to go, cool."
-He added, however, that the military should not have to pay for gender-reassignment surgery.
+He said that the military should not have to pay for gender-reassignment surgery.

 Immigration

 Taylor supported President Donald Trump's 2017 executive order to impose a temporary ban on entry to the U.S. to citizens of seven Muslim-majority countries.
 He stated that "While I do not agree with some of the rhetoric, taking a pause, figuring out if we are properly vetting people, and making changes if necessary to continue our American principles is prudent and needed.
 The safety and protection of our citizens must remain our number one priority."

 In 2018, Taylor stated that he opposed deporting people who were brought into the United States illegally as children.
-He also said that he wanted to find ways for others who were in the country illegally to "get right with the law."
+He also said that he wanted to find ways for others who were in the country illegally to "get right with the law".
 Taylor favors increasing immigration enforcement and border security but opposes Trump's plan to build a wall along the border with Mexico.